 What do injury lawyers charge for car accident injury cases?

-Answer: Our legal fees are contingency-based, which means that we do not charge you anything unless we get you a settlement or win a verdict at trial.
-In most cases, we charge 33.33 percent of the settlement amount.
+Answer: Our legal fees are contingency-based, which means that we do not charge you anything until and unless we get you a settlement or win a verdict at trial.
+In most cases, we charge 33.33% of the settlement amount.
 However, if the claim is complex or if we file a lawsuit and your case goes to litigation, then our fee might go to 40%.
 Some lawyers charge 45%, but we never do.
 The most we can get paid is 40% of the amount we can win for you.